What are thyroid nodules and who is at risk?

 A thyroid nodule is a growth of thyroid tissue or a fluid-filled cyst that forms a lump in the thyroid gland.
 Nodules are very common.
 Chances of developing nodules increase as you get older.
-Although symptoms are not common, a nodule that is large enough may sometimes cause pain or hoarseness, or get in the way of swallowing or breathing.
+You may not be aware that you have a thyroid nodule, but you may notice it if it starts to grow, especially if it's visible.
+Usually there are no symptoms, but a nodule that is large enough may sometimes cause pain or hoarseness or get in the way of swallowing or breathing.

-Doctors are concerned about thyroid nodules because they can sometimes be cancerous.
+Doctors are concerned about thyroid nodules, because they can sometimes be cancerous.
 Thyroid cancer is found in about 8 percent of nodules in men (or 8 out of 100) and in 4 percent of nodules in women.
-Thus, about 90 percent of all thyroid nodules are benign (noncancerous).
+About 90 percent of all thyroid nodules are benign (non-cancerous).

 Most thyroid nodules are found during a routine physical exam.
 After a nodule is found, your doctor will use lab tests to learn whether the thyroid nodule is hyperfunctioning (producing too much thyroid hormone, called a "hot nodule") or hypofunctioning (producing no thyroid hormone, called a "cold nodule").